infinus-electronics/freertos-iperf-port/readme.md

+# Iperf on FreeRTOS+ TCP, on STM32H753 Nucleo

 This is a port of [Hein Tibosch's iperf](https://github.com/htibosch/freertos_plus_projects/tree/e2f7fca43a6c52013027a42a7d1df1a5bbe84eba) to run on an STM32H753 Nucleo.

 Specifically, it is tested to work on STM32CubeIDE v1.16.1, using STM32Cube FW_H7 v1.11.2.